- Welcome to GM East LOC

 - Suspect Glaucoma / OHT

-In cases of raised IOP or suspect visual fields in the absence of any other signs of glaucoma the pressures and/or visual fields should be repeated on one or two occasions using Goldmann or Perkins tonometry as per the extended service provided by GM Primary Eyecare.
-The results are reported, and fees claimed, via the Optomanager online IT system.
+Glaucoma repeat readings (GRR) In cases of raised IOP and/or suspicious visual fields in the absence of any other signs of glaucoma the pressures or visual fields should be repeated on one or two occasions using Goldmann or Perkins tonometry or full threshold visual field testing as per the extended service provided by Primary Eyecare Services.
+The results are reported, and fees claimed, via the Opera online IT system.

 Learn More Find a Practice